hrouzegar/red-teaming-llms-survey/README.md

 - Case studies and experimental validation of red teaming techniques
 - Practical strategies and best practices for ensuring ethical and robust AI deployment

-## Repository Contents

-- `experiments/`: Contains code examples and prompts used in our experiments.
-- `data/`: Example data or results from experiments.

 ## Reproducibility Note